mletras89/Cellular-Genetic-Architecture/README.md

 The proposed hardware architecture emulates a 3D population using a bidimensional set of specialized Processor Elements (PEs).
 Each PE evolves a sub-population by performing selection, crossover and mutation operators.

 ## Architecture Overview
+The porposed architecture consist of a set or PEs interconnected in a toroidal fashion.
+Each PE can communicate with a neighborhood composed of PEs located at the north, south, west, and east.

 ![Architecture overview](arch.png)